maofeichen/short-introduction-to-qemu/chap1.1-what's_qemu_and_what_it_can_do.md

-# What's Qemu and What It Can Do
+# What Qemu is and What It Can Do

-If you Google `Qemu`, you can find a lot of webpages of it, such as the wikipedia [Qemu](http://en.wikipedia.org/wiki/QEMU), and the official website [wiki.qemu.org](http://wiki.qemu.org/Main_Page), etc. They all have their different explanations about what's Qemu and what it can do.
+If you Google `Qemu`, you will find webpages such as the wikipedia: [Qemu](http://en.wikipedia.org/wiki/QEMU), or the official website: [wiki.qemu.org](http://wiki.qemu.org/Main_Page), etc., which have their own explanations about what Qemu is and what it can do.

-However, based on my own understanding, I believe one of the most important things that Qemu can achieve is: Qemu essentially **translates** one CPU instruction set to another **on the fly**.
+My own understanding: essentially, Qemu **translates** one CPU instruction set to another **on the fly**.

 What's a CPU instruction?
-It's like an `order` that a CPU can understand and execute.
+It's a "command" that CPU can execute, usually as "move value from A to B", or "add values from A and B and store result in A", etc.

 What's a CPU instruction set?
-It's all instructions that the CPU can understand and execute, like the `language` of a CPU.
-One particular CPU can only understand one instruction set (*what if a CPU can understand more than one instruction set???*), like the people live in english-speaking area can only understand english, of course assumes that he or she does not know any other foreign language.
+It's all the "commands" that a CPU can execute.

+A CPU can only understand one instruction set (*what if a CPU can understand more than one instruction set???*), like a person only speaks one language.
+There exists many [instruction sets](http://en.wikipedia.org/wiki/Comparison_of_instruction_set_architectures), such as x86, arm etc., like there exists many languages as well.

-Soon you see the problem here, what if an english-speaking person and a chinese-speaking person try to communicate with each other, if they only speak native language?
-That's exactly the **same issue** for CPU: what if a program already compiled for one particular instruction set and tries to execute on another?
+Soon you see the issue, what if two different language-speaking persons try to communicate with each other?
+Same issue for CPU: what if a program compiles for one particular instruction set, then tries to execute on another?

-The simple answer is you can't unless you play some other tricks.
-You might wonder why you want to do that, however, it seems that a program or application (whatever you call it) can run on anywhere seems to be one of the most-wanted objectives in computer science, at lease in industry.
-Just like the early slogan `"Write once, run anywhere"`<sup>[1](#slogan)</sup> for Java.
-Imagine that an ios app can be run on an intel mac directly, or a xbox one or ps4 game can be run on PC directly.
+First you might wonder why you want to do that, however, let a program or application run anywhere seems to be one of the most-wanted goals.
+Reflected by the early slogan of Java `"Write once, run anywhere"`<sup>[1](#slogan)</sup>.
+Imagine an ios app can be run on a mac directly, or a xbox one/ps4 game can be run on PC directly.

 *to be continue*: